greysquirr3l/bishoujo-huntress/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgements

 - The [Huntress Team](https://www.huntress.com) for their API
 - [Go](https://golang.org) and its contributors
 - The Open Source Security Foundation for security best practices
+- All contributors and users of this project